nancchan/saas-customer-onboarding-business-systems/documentation/customer_data_mapping.md

 1. Reviewed the raw customer dataset.
 2. Identified data-quality issues.
 3. Cleaned and standardized the customer information.
-4. Separated the combined Name field into First Name and Last Name.
+4. Prepared First Name and Last Name fields.
 5. Prepared Company information as Account Name.
 6. Reviewed Salesforce Account and Contact fields.
 7. Matched the cleaned source fields to Salesforce fields.
 8. Reviewed missing or incomplete information.
 9. Used the mapping during the Salesforce Data Import Wizard process.
 10. Verified the imported CRM records after the data load.

----

 ## Why Data Mapping Matters